bombasticSlacks/Aspirant/Game/Resources.md

 * [Found through play](Equipment#Looting)

 ## Materials
-All things are made up of basical materials.
+All things are made up of basic materials.
 This usually isn't a major concern to the average adventurer, but a savvy tradesman will want to carefully select materials of varying qualities for their projects.
-Ratios are provided for materials, this is the ammount that 1 size of the material would cost compared to 10 silver, or put another way, 1 size of silver.
+Ratios are provided for materials, this is the amount that 1 size of the material would cost compared to 10 silver, or put another way, 1 size of silver.

 ### Types Of Materials